Learn The Process and Steps of a Patent

 - Client – If the inventor is in the employment of the client, the client will generally have contractual ownership of the invention if it’s within the scope of that legal arrangement.

 It is important to renew your patent(s) before they expire.
 If you do not take this vital step, then your patent will expire.

 Registered patents must be renewed, with a maintenance fee (filing fees), at 4 years, 8 years, and 12 years after registration.
-You can pay six months before the expiration date to renew your patent, but if you allow your patent to expire, your invention will be abandoned and unprotected unless and until your patent is reinstatement.
+You can pay six months before the filing date to renew your patent, but if you allow your patent to expire, your invention will be abandoned and unprotected unless and until your patent is reinstatement.

 Depending on the type of product and the scope of the market you’re envisioning, you may require patent protection in non-U.S. markets.

 Unfortunately, a U.S. patent and trademark office only protects you in the United States and the territories it has jurisdiction over.
 That may not be sufficient to protect your intellectual property.

 How Can You Protect Your Idea Before You Get a Patent?